Does Juicing for Migraine Benefit or Trigger an Attack?

 Juicing for migraine can help heal me or trigger my migraine.
 Lack of food is a migraine trigger.
 Fruits and vegetables are healing.
 Although, many people are triggered by citrus and other foods in which I am not.
-There is not rule for natural migraine remedies when each body is so different.
+There is no rule for natural migraine remedies when each body is so different.
 It is best to go with what makes you feel better while being cognizant of natural migraine triggers.
+It would probably not be recommended to do a juice cleanse for migraine, but it may give overall health benefits.

 Disclosure: “I have been given Garden of Flavor as part of a product review.
 Although the product was a gift, all opinions in this review remain my own and I was in no way influenced by the company.“